-- 1 Check the Zyxel Device's hardware connections, and make sure the LEDs are behaving as expected (refer to Section 3.3 on page 38).
-See the Quick Start Guide and Section 28.1 on page 244. - 2 Make sure the Zyxel Device is connected to a broadband modem or router with Internet access and your computer is set to obtain an dynamic IP address. - 3 If clients are trying to access the Internet wirelessly, make sure the WiFi settings on the WiFi clients are the same as the settings on the Zyxel Device. - 4 Disconnect all the cables from your Zyxel Device, and follow the directions in the Quick Start Guide again. - 5 Reboot the client and reconnect to the Zyxel Device. - 6 If the problem continues, contact your ISP.
+- 1 Check the Zyxel Device's hardware connections, and make sure the LEDs are behaving as expected (refer to Section 3.3 on page 37).
+See the Quick Start Guide and Section 26.1 on page 251. - 2 Make sure the Zyxel Device is connected to a broadband modem or router with Internet access and your computer is set to obtain an dynamic IP address. - 3 If clients are trying to access the Internet wirelessly, make sure the WiFi settings on the WiFi clients are the same as the settings on the Zyxel Device. - 4 Make sure the Zyxel Device has the same VLAN settings configured as the gateway connected to the Zyxel Device.
+Traffic tagged with a specific VLAN ID tag can only go to the WiFi clients of the WiFi network that uses the same VLAN ID.
+If you select Tagged (As Native VLAN) in the Configuration > Network > VLAN screen, traffic going out from the Zyxel Device Ethernet port will be tagged with the Management VLAN ID you set.
+Devices connected to the Zyxel Device need to have the same VLAN ID configured to receive traffic from the Zyxel Device . - 5 Disconnect all the cables from your Zyxel Device, and follow the directions in the Quick Start Guide again. - 6 Reboot the client and reconnect to the Zyxel Device. - 7 If the problem continues, contact your ISP.